And she waved: Festive pageant caps queen's Platinum Jubilee

 “It’s part of history, it’s never going to happen again.
 It’s something special, so if you are going to do it you’ve got to go big or go home,” said Shaun Wallen, 50.

 The queen did not join her family in the royal box watching the pageant.
 Nor did Prince Harry and his wife, Meghan, who made their first family trip to the U.K. since they stepped away from royal duties and moved to the U.S. in 2020.
-The couple came to the U.K. for the big holiday weekend, but largely stayed out of the limelight during the Platinum Jubilee events.
+The couple came to the U.K. for the big holiday weekend, but largely stayed out of the limelight.

 On Saturday, the monarch delighted the country when she appeared in a surprise comedy video that opened an evening concert in front of Buckingham Palace.
 In the video, the monarch had tea with a computer-animated Paddington Bear — a beloved children’s character in the U.K. She revealed that, just like the furry bear, she was partial to marmalade sandwiches and liked to keep them in her handbag.